yildiztugba/word-list/README.md

 ## Running the Site

-This is a static website that only uses HTML, CSS and JavaScript, so you can run it directly from VSCode using `liveServer` or another static server like `http-server` or `study-lenses`.
+This is a static website that only uses HTML, CSS and JavaScript, so you can run it using any static server.
+The simplest way to get started is:

-- `index.html` will run your code
+- `npm run dev`: this will open `index.html` in your browser and automatically refresh whenever you change your code.

-- `demo.html` will run the example website for reverse-engineering
+Navigating to `demo.html` will run the example website for reverse-engineering.

 ---